2012-2013 University Policies and Procedures

 4. Office of Student Conduct

-A Level 1 sexual assault refers to any sexual contact without consent and includes intentional touching, either of the victim or when the victim is forced to touch, directly or through clothing, another person's genitals, breasts, thighs, or buttocks.
+A Level 1 sexual assault refers to any sexual contact without consent and includes intentional touching, either of the victim or when the victim is forced to touch, directly or through clothing, another person's genitals, breasts, thighs, buttocks, or other intimate parts.

 A Student found responsible for a Level 1 sexual assault may be suspended.
 Other sanctions may include, but are not limited to, disciplinary probation, mandated counseling assessment, campus restrictions, and/or other educational sanctions.
 Other relevant factors may be considered in assigning sanctions, including the Student's conduct history.

-A Level 2 sexual assault refers to any attempted or actual sexual penetration of any kind without the victim's consent.
+A Level 2 sexual assault refers to any attempted or actual sexual penetration of any kind without the person's consent.
 Examples include vaginal, oral or anal penetration by fingers, genitals, or objects.

 A Student found responsible for a Level 2 sexual assault may receive a long-term suspension or even expulsion from the University.
 Additional sanctions may include, but are not limited to, disciplinary probation, mandated counseling assessment, campus restrictions, and/or other educational sanctions.
 Other relevant factors may be considered in assigning sanctions, including the Student's conduct history.